 There is a kosher butcher shop on the premises every Thursday morning open from 8.30-10.30am selling fresh meat and Challot.

 At the same time there is a cafe offering a kosher breakfast and coffee.
 You can find it just up the stairs from the butcher shop.

 - Movement for Reform Judaism

 - RSY-Netzer Reform Youth Movement

 We run events and services mostly in Ranmoor.
-Address upon getting in touch with our community development worker, or a committee member.
+Please phone or email Maya Brown, our community development worker (email@example.com) or a member of the Seven Hills Shul committee (firstname.lastname@example.org) for the address.

 Find somewhere to celebrate Rosh Hashanah and Yom Kippur.

 Rosh Hashanah and Yom Kippur (Day of Atonement) occur in September or October, and so will often come early on in the semester, or during Intro Week.